nymea/nymea-cli/README.md

     $ guh-cli

-if you need help you can run:
+If you need help you can run:

     $ man guh-cli

-or
+or you can run directly:

     $ guh-cli -h
     usage: guh-cli [-h] [--host HOST] [--port PORT]